After you've written your Hangout app, it's time to actually run it inside of a Hangout. This document walks you through that process.

 If you haven't done so already, you must publish your Gadget XML file to a publicly accessible URL.
 Any stable URL will do, such as a repository on Google Project Hosting or an application on Google App Engine.

-Create a Google Developers Console project for your app
+Create a Google API Console project for your app

 - From the project drop-down, select an existing project , or create a new one by selecting Create a new project.